 Tort (negligence) law in Louisiana has specific statutes which lay out the process for loved ones who have died due to someone else’s negligence.
 If you have had a horrific event happen like a car accident, medical malpractice, or another catastrophic accident that has taken the life of someone close to you, then it is possible that you or a closer relative may be able to bring either a survival or wrongful death action, or both.

 Survival Action is codified by Louisiana Civil Code Article 2315.1.
 It states that if a person who was injured, dies then the rights that the deceased person would have had if they lived is passed down to the next class of persons that the law entitles to collect.
 So basically the survivor steps into the shoes of the deceased person and brings all of the claims, within one year of the death, that the decedent could have brought.

-It is important to make sure that the one year prescription period on this type of claim does not expire.
-There may be a number of different claims that the survivor can make when it comes to negligent acts of others, let the experienced lawyers at the Smiley Law Firm help you in these troubled times.
+It is important to make sure that the one year prescription period or statute of limitations on this type of claim does not expire.
+There may be a number of different claims that the survivor can make when it comes to negligent acts of others, let the lawyers at the Smiley Law Firm help you in these troubled times.

 Like the survival action, you must be in a specific class in order to bring this type of claim and if there is someone alive in a class above you then you, cannot bring the claim.
 The classes lay out the same, 1) spouse/children, 2) father/mother 3) siblings, then 4) grandparents.